DistributedCollective/sovryn-dapp/packages/sdk/README.md

 // { route: SwapRoute, quote: BigNumber }
 const result = await smartRouter.getBestQuote(ChainIds.RSK_MAINNET, xusdToken, sovToken, amount);

-// Check if we need to approve xusd token to be able to swap
-// approveTxData will return the transaction data to be signed by the user
-// In most cases it will only have `to` and `data` fields const approveTxData = await result.route.approve(xusdToken, sovToken, amount) if (approveTxData) {
-  // ask user to sign the transaction with approveTxData as data }

 // Check if we need to permit xusd token to be able to swap
 // permitTxData will return the permit data to be signed by the user const permitTxData = await result.route.permit(xusdToken, sovToken, amount)